OleksandrNechai/blogposts/2017/Wrestling-with-large-code-amounts-and-winning-multi-line-editing.md

 ![2](https://user-images.githubusercontent.com/14070311/30664882-d9e9e63a-9e57-11e7-82e8-8903192e328c.gif)

 Here is what I did (Windows 10):
-1) I searched for `};` this is just an anchor to make VS Code know what to highlight;
+1) `Ctrl+F` to search for `};`, which is just an anchor for VS Code to know what to highlight;
-2) `Alt+Enter` each highlighted piece of code gets cursor;
+2) `Alt+Enter` to give a cursor to each highlighted piece of code;
 3) I replace right curly bracket with round one and delete unneeded space;
-4) `Ctrl+Left Arrow` to navigate word by word to the left (in general all shortcuts to navigate text are very useful in this context because cursors are in different places of the lines );
+4) `Ctrl+Left Arrow` to navigate word by word to the left (in general all shortcuts to navigate text are very useful in this context because cursors may be in different places of the lines);
 5) I replace left curly bracket with round one and delete unneeded code `Name=`.
 6) `Escape` to remove multi-line cursor.
 Done!

 Additionally, to add cursors, you can hold `Ctrl+Alt` while pressing the up ↑ or down ↓ arrow keys or hold `Alt` and click left mouse button in desired spots.
 But using search/`Alt+Enter` feature can make things even easier for very large files with hundreds of entries.

-Enjoy powerful coding!
+Enjoy power coding!